 Most of the discomforting complications associated with PCOS can be adequately managed by improving insulin resistance in the body.

 Women with PCOS are usually recommended to take up a multipronged exercise routine that focuses on building both cardiac health and muscle strength.

 A lot has been said about the damaging consequences of smoking on both cardiovascular and respiratory health, but not a lot of people know that smoking can also spike the level of male hormones in the body.

 A ketogenic diet aims to supplement your body’s energy needs through foods that are low in carbs and high in fat.

 Sticking to this diet may help trigger faster weight loss as your carb intake is greatly reduced while your body uses up the fat reserves for energy.

-According to a small-sized study performed on 5 women with PCOS, 24 weeks of ketogenic diet helped the subjects lose an average of 12% of their total body weight, which was accompanied by nearly a 54% reduction in their fasting insulin levels and considerable improvements in the levels of PCOS hormones.
-(34)(35)
+According to a small-sized study, a ketogenic diet helped lose an average of 12% of total body weight, accompanied by nearly a 54% reduction in fasting insulin levels and considerable improvements in the levels of PCOS hormones.
+(22)(23)

 - Muesli bars

 Most-Asked Questions About PCOS